zypA13510/librespeed/doc.md

 Client side, the test can use up to 500MB of RAM on very fast connections.

 ## Quick start guides
-These guides cover a simple single server installation of the Speedtest.
+These guides cover a simple single server installation of the speed test.

 * [Quick start installation guide for Ubuntu Server 19.04](https://fdossena.com/?p=speedtest/quickstart_v5_ubuntu.frag)